bc-ai-ecosystem/ai-ethical-futures-lab-6/survey-answers-lab-group.md

 - Yes, but how.
 How was it used rather than whether it was used.
 - There are no preventative questions being asked.
 Cigarette label warning helps but you still need public health initiaves (it's multi-pronged.
-- are we addressing prevention.
+- are we addressing prevention?
 - what about hybrid digital media, where AI was involved in process.
 - what about generative AI in medical records?
 This is maybe a less visible area to end-users.
 - is government just trying to appease public by asking for this survey, is it consultation theatre?